umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-04-25-releasenotes.md

 ## Key Takeaways

 * **Enable client certificates from file system** - If you need to load a client certificate from the file system in your cloud project at runtime you can make this possible by turning on the new setting on the _Advanced_ page of the project.
-* **tweaks and improvements** - During March and April, we have focused on fixing minor issues and adding minor improvements.
+* **Tweaks and improvements** - During March and April, we focused on fixing minor issues and adding minor improvements.
 The highlights of these changes are shown below.

 ## [Enable client certificates from file system](../set-up/project-settings/application-settings.md)